Being a great place to work for our women employees

 Women play a vital role in driving economic growth within their communities and global economies, yet often face challenges in accessing capital and resources they need for success.

-Through our Global Ambassadors Program, we continue to support Vital Voices, investing in emerging women leaders around the world, and the Cherie Blair Foundation for Women, enabling women in developing economies to build business skills and access capital.
-We’ve also invested $1 million in capital through the Bank of America Loan Fund for Women with Kiva, an organization that provides small loans to women entrepreneurs in more than 85 countries.
+Through our Global Ambassadors Program, we continue to support Vital Voices, assisting emerging women leaders around the world, and the Cherie Blair Foundation for Women, helping to enable women in developing economies, to build business skills and access capital.